 - The festivals involved should have presented a minimum of three iterations of its festival

-- Your project must connect with a majority 18 and 35 years old audience.
+- Your project should attract an 18 and 35 years old audience

-- Open to festivals, biennales, art fairs or large-scale exhibitions
+- Open to festivals, biennales, art fairs, large-scale exhibitions or seasons

 What can this look like: